flosch/graphie/README.md

 graphie
 =======

-A graph database written for and in Go
+A graph database written for and in Go.

+Not finished yet, don't use it.